Effect of Post-processing on Contextualized Word Representations

 \item z-score and all-but-the-top are orthogonal and results in best performance when used in tandem for lexical tasks

 \item z-score achieves substantial improvement on the sequence classification tasks, particularly using the representations from the middle and higher layers \end{itemize}

 We further discuss the relation between post-processing of contextualized embeddings and the research on representation analysis.
 In a preliminary experiment on analyzing individual neurons in pre-trained models, we show that post-processing enables a fair comparison among neurons of various layers.
 For example, after post-processing, we find that the last layer of BERT also has a substantial contribution towards the top neurons learning part of speech properties.
-Supported by our results, we recommend that normalization of a layer representation should be considered as an essential first step before using contextualized embeddings for end applications.
-Depending on the nature of the application, it may have a significant effect on the outcome.
+Supported by our results, we recommend that normalization of a layer representation should be considered as an essential first step before using contextualized embeddings for end applications such as transfer learning and interpretation of representations.

 The paper is organized as follows: Section~\ref{sec:related_work} accounts for related work.
 Section~\ref{sec:approach} describes our approach and post-processing strategies.
 Section~\ref{sec:training} presents the experimental setup.
 Section~\ref{sec:analysis} reports our findings.
 We carry out the discussion supported by an application in Section~\ref{sec:discussion}.
 Section~\ref{ssec:conclusion} concludes the paper.